MrMitch/crescendo/README.md

 # crescendo

-An HTML5 audio player for [Jamendo](http://www.jamendo.com).
+An HTML5 audio player for the web.

-See <http://mrmitch.github.com/crescendo> for a visual proof of concept.
+See <http://mrmitch.github.com/crescendo> for a set of working ewamples.